Alaska Airlines Credit Cards

 No Foreign Transaction Fee

 If you live in Alaska Airlines territory, this is a "must-have" card.
 The annual companion certificate alone is worth hundreds of dollars.
-In addition, you'll get free checked bags, and other benefits, and a solid signup bonus.
+In addition, a solid signup bonus, free checked bags, and some other benefits.

 Because it is hard to use credit card travel benefits during the pandemic, Alaska has made some temporary changes to their cards.